-Incorporating flood damage-resistant materials into the dry floodproofing design up to the height of the dry floodproofing measure recommended.
+Incorporating flood damage-resistant materials into the dry floodproofing design up to the height of the dry floodproofing measure is recommended.
 Additionally, building systems such as walls and foundations may need to be strengthened to withstand direct flood forces and the loads imposed by floodproofing measures (e.g., shields, watertight doors), which are used to temporarily seal openings.

-Commercial Structures, cont.-

-RESILIENT STRUCTURES TOOLKIT

-Sealants for openings

-- Protection of the building depends on sealing openings, such as doors, windows, and utility penetrations, and sealing walls and slabs, which are rarely designed to be watertight or resist flood loads
+Commercial Structures, cont.-RESILIENT STRUCTURES TOOLKIT A Permanent Barrier Installed on a Window Sealants for openings Gasket on edges - Protection of the provides seal building depends on sealing openings, such Impervious or sealed as doors, windows, and wall surface utility penetrations, 2" or greater and sealing walls and BFE BFE slabs, which are rarely designed to be watertight or resist flood loads Shield bolted fast

-Flood shields for openings in exterior walls - Watertight structural systems that close the openings in a building's exterior walls to the entry of water

-Backflow valves - Prevent floodwater flow into the building because of blockages in the sewage system
+A Temporary Barrier Installed on a Door Flood shields for openings in exterior Gasket on - Watertight walls edge of seal track structural systems that close the openings in a building's exterior walls Impervious to the entry of water or sealed wall surface 2 or greater removable BFE BFE shield TYPICAL INSTALLATION OF AN EXTERIOR DUAL BACKFLOW VALVE DUAL BACKFLOW VALVE VALVE PIT Backflow valves - Prevent floodwater flow into the building because of blockages in the sewage system